Mozilla-Campus-Club-IIT/Commit-Tracking-Official-website/README.md

 * Once you make a change for the repository one of our community leaders will check and approve your contribution.
 * Make sure to keep a meaningful commit message when you contribute to this repository.

-Let's make it happen...
+Let's make it happen!
-Happy Coding....
+Happy Coding